-Amtrak Asks Two People In Wheelchairs To Pay $25,000 For A Ride
+Amtrak Asks Two People Who Use Wheelchairs To Pay $25,000 For A Ride

-Amtrak Asks Two People In Wheelchairs To Pay $25,000 For A Ride
+Amtrak Asks Two People Who Use Wheelchairs To Pay $25,000 For A Ride

 It costs just $16 to buy a one-way ticket on the Amtrak train from Chicago to Bloomington, Ill., unless you're the two people who use wheelchairs and tried to buy tickets recently.
-They were told their tickets will cost not $16 dollars — but $25,000.
+They were told their tickets will cost not $16 — but $25,000.

 When Adam Ballard saw what Amtrak wanted to charge, he couldn't believe it.